GoelandProver/Goeland/README.md

 # Goéland

-Goéland is an automated theorem prover using the tableau method for first order logic.
+Goéland is a concurrent automated theorem prover using the tableau method for first order logic.

 It supports [TPTP](http://tptp.org/) FOF and TFF files.